 Some of these laws and regulations which form part some of the legal guidelines, which governing bodies should be aware of, are those applicable to the providing of relevant services to the residents.
 For example labour and health legislation guidelines, will apply to workers who serve as housekeepers, gardeners, caretakers, cooks, waiters, drivers, etc., for residents.
 Where meals or medical services are provided to the residents certain laws of and inspections by the central and local authorities must be met.
 At each retirement village different arrangements exist and members of the management bodies often need support and advice to determine which of these requirements apply to the specific cases.

 The Association Group is continuously involved in negotiations with government and other bodies like the SA Human Rights Commission to promote a better dispensation for retirement villages.
 Efforts are made to propose legislative changes and to implement new legislation in order to address the problems and deficiencies of which the Association Group are aware of.
-The Association Group thus serves as a channel for individual members to have access to the authorities to try and foster the interests of older people in retirement homes.
-Many of these elderly people rely on pensions affected by declining purchasing power and therefore there is a great need for their interests to be taken care of.
+The Association Group thus serves as a channel for individual members to have access to the authorities to try and foster the Associations of older people in retirement homes.
+Many of these elderly people rely on pensions affected by declining purchasing power and therefore there is a great need for their Associations to be taken care of.
 Several other organizations are doing excellent work in other areas that affect older people.

 This Association Group is the only body that deals with concerns about the management of retirement villages.
 The Association Group had in fact in recent years succeeded to persuade the government to introduce legislation to promulgate an ombudsman service as a dispute resolution mechanism for housing development schemes.
 This should create an affordable channel for residents and management bodies of retirement villages to solve the many housing-related challenges.
 The Association Group also cooperates with other organisations in the field of gerontology, research and services to older persons.